30 March 2021

 The Act introduced the concept of ‘reasonable adjustments’ in recruitment and employment, by imposing an obligation on employers to make adjustments in an attempt to level the playing field in the workplace.

-Although the obligation starts with the recruitment process, frequently employees will not be aware that the candidate has autism, or at least not at the beginning of the process.
+Although the obligation starts with the recruitment process, frequently employers will not be aware that the candidate has autism, or at least not at the beginning of the process.
 Although there is no obligation on the employer to make anticipatory adjustments, lines can sometimes become blurred as to when an employer does become aware, and they can sometimes inadvertently find themselves in legal difficulties as a result.

 Once made aware, example of adjustments at the interview stage might include, providing questions in advance, providing the names and photos of people interviewing plus a clear timetable of events and a quiet room to wait in before being interviewed.